A House Made of Splinters

 The film had its world premiere at the 2022 Sundance Film Festival on 26 January 2022, where it won the best director award in the World Cinema Documentary section.
 The film also won the international competition Golden Alexander Award for best film as well as the FIPRESCI Award at the 24th Thessaloniki Documentary Festival in March 2022.

 It was selected for Best Documentary Feature and subsequently shortlisted from 144 eligible to 15 films and then nominated for 95th Academy Awards in the said category.

 Content

 The war in eastern Ukraine took a heavy toll, especially on the poor families living near the front lines.
 The film presents the stories of children from a special orphanage in Lysychansk in eastern Ukraine.
-A small group of social workers is taking care of children who lost their parents in the fighting.
-The heroes of the tape were also several educators who, in the conditions of the war with Russia, are trying to create a safe space for children near the front line.
+A small group of social workers is taking care of children who have been temporarily removed from their parents and are waiting for custody decisions.
+The heroes of the film were also several educators who, in the conditions of the war with Russia, are trying to create a safe space for children near the front line.
 While children are being cared for, adult children are in danger, until the state authorities and courts decide the further fate of children.